 A traditional village consisting of 40-50 houses, Nakthan is again about 20 km from Kasol.
 The houses in the village are made of wood and one can see intricate carvings on the doors and windows.
 Settled on the left side of gushing Parvati River, Nakthan is home to some absolutely gorgeous and colorful wildflowers, some of the species also bloom during winter.

 Chalal is a small village near Kasol that is known for its trekking trail.
 The 2-hour long trek will take you through some of the most scenic sights of this region.
 You can stay at the campsite located next to a serene river.
 Weed cultivation is the prime occupation of the villagers.
 This charming hamlet is also known for its psychedelic parties.

 How To Reach Kasol?

 If you want to witness snowfall in Kasol and are wondering which are the ways to reach the village, then here are all your answers!

 - By Train: The nearest railway station to Kasol is Joginder Nagar railway station.
-You can board a train from Delhi to Joginder Nagar railway station and the hire a cab from the station to Kasol.
-It will take you around 4 hours 56 minutes to reach by a cab.
+You can board a train from Delhi to Joginder Nagar railway station and hire a cab from the station to Kasol.
+It will take you around 4 hours 56 minutes to reach by cab.

 People Also Read: